 The network requirements for AR/VR can be summarized in the table below.
 For more detail the report on AR/VR Use Cases and Enablers can be found in the reference section.
 [5]

-2
+Table 2-1 - VR Requirements

 Performance Requirements for Low Latency Communication